waldowda/saxs-data-merging-tool/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.16734022.svg)](https://doi.org/10.5281/zenodo.16734022)

-> **Note:** This tool was developed using Claude.AI.
+> **Note:** This tool was developed using Claude AI.
 Always verify that the data merging results make sense for your specific research application.

 ## Features